Why I Call Myself Socrates

 It is why I’ve made mistakes.
 [And hopefully gotten to learn from them.]

-It is why so far I’ve failed [or refused] to monetise my blog and my podcast in the usual ways – by advertising, a freemium model, a paywall, a teaching fee, a corporate sponsor, a membership site or by simply selling it to the highest bidder.
+It is why so far I’ve failed [or refused] to monetize my blog and my podcast in the usual ways – by advertising, a freemium model, a paywall, a teaching fee, a corporate sponsor, a membership site, or by simply selling it to the highest bidder.

 And so I don’t plan to become someone different: it is not someone else I want to be and, in all likelihood, it is not someone else I really can be.